“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 (In my humble opinion of course)…

-We need to live like the Queen.
+We need to learn how to live like a Queen.

 Or at least to embody the three P’s that create a fulfilling life.
 The same ones she did: